• Home

 In a small sauté pan or frying pan over medium high heat, cook your onions in the oil until caramelized.
 Add in the scallions and continue to cook.

-Now add in the mushrooms and start to reduce them.
+Add in the mushrooms and cook.
 Once they’re soft, add in the ginger and cornstarch and mix until combined.

 Then add in the soy sauce, mix to coat and add in the sugar.
-Sauté everything until soft and it smells amazing.
-About 10 min or so.
+Sauté everything until soft; about 10 min.
 Set aside.

 Cut 10-11 small squares of parchment paper about 3 inches by 3 inches.
 Set aside.

-On a clean work surface, lightly dust some of the retained gluten free flour (it tells you to do this on the flour bag) and take one of the balls and knead it a few times.
+On a clean work surface, lightly dust some flour and take one of the balls and knead it a few times.

-Once smooth, roll the dough ball with a rolling pin into a circle.
+Once smooth, then roll the dough ball with a rolling pin into a 4 inch circle.
 You want the middle of the circle to be a little thicker than the edges because the filling is going into the center.

 Now we want to do the same thing with the other two sides.
 Press the dough edges together so that it forms a square bun with a cross on the top.